 17. He is responsible for the welfare of the crew on board ship.

-One cannot think about operating a ship without considering the position of chief engineer.
+One cannot think about operating a ship without considering the position of chief officer.
 He is a key position on the ship, one who assists master and shore management and helps in training crew and juniors.